Transfer pricing 4.0 in Thailand

 Lack of disputes with tax authorities is certainly one of the desirable goals, but not the only one.
 The abstinence from sophisticated tax-planning tools and modules regularly comes with a high price tag.
 The management of a Thai company should be encouraged by the group headquarters not to use always the easiest path.
 The strategic tax planning decisions of multinational enterprises should be made by the headquarters and not silently shifted to a slumberous accountant in the Thai affiliate company without global knowledge.

 Transfer pricing planning is not limited by the selection of the most appropriate transfer pricing method.
 The minimization of the effective group average tax rate requires a comprehensive structuring of the supply chain, taking into account the allocation of risks, functions, assets and human resources.
 Well-known tax schemes are on the one side the stripped or limited risk distributorship model and on the other side, contract manufacturing respectively toll manufacturing.
-Similar solutions are available for the efficient tax management of intellectual property.
+Similar solutions are available for the efficient tax management of the intellectual property.

 When implementing tax planning modules in the transfer pricing policy, legal implications have to be taken into consideration.
 For instance, a tax-driven corporate restructuring might result in additional compliance requirements, the tax-driven supply chain has implications on the balance sheet, the transfer of intellectual property might reduce the IP protection under applicable laws, the transfer of key personnel to low tax jurisdiction triggers the management compensation plans and risk transfers could have an impact on product liability aspects.

 The OECD’s Base Erosion and Profit Shifting initiative and its impact on Thailand’s transfer pricing regime

 It should be noted that the BEPS rules are a game changer to the functional analysis described above.
 Under BEPS not only the economically relevant characteristics define the substance, but the full scope of creation, ownership, maintenance and use of the assets are relevant.
 For intellectual property, the five stages of developing, enhancing, maintaining, protecting and exploiting are distinguished in the post-BEPS-area.
 It has to be seen in the future, whether the action list of 15 steps will gain relevance to Thailand’s transfer pricing legislation now – or later.